mishoo/UglifyJS/README.md

 #### Debugging property name mangling

-You can also pass `--debug-mangling` in order to mangle property names without completely obscuring them.
-For example the property `o.foo` would mangle to `o._$foo$_` with this option.
+You can also pass `--mangle-debug` in order to mangle property names without completely obscuring them.
+For example the property `o.foo` would mangle to `o._$foo$123_` with this option.
 This allows property mangling of a large codebase while still being able to debug the code and identify where mangling is breaking things.

-Note that by default a random number is added to the name per invocation, e.g. `o._foo$123$_` where `123` is a random number.
-This is used to ensure that mangling is still non-deterministic and that independently mangled scripts are still broken if they access the same properties.
-If you provide a name cache (either with `--name-cache` or the `cache` option in the API) then the random number is removed, producing just `o._$foo$_`.
-This ensures that if you correctly share a cache when mangling separate scripts, then they will work together.
+Note that by default a random number is added to the name per invocation, e.g. the `123` in `_$foo$123_` is random.
+This is because normal property mangling is non-deterministic.
+It makes sure that if you mangle two scripts separately without sharing a cache, they will be broken.
+It also makes sure that if you accidentally attempt to use a mangled key name in storage, then the storage reads will be broken between builds.
+This allows you to fix these issues with readable keys, and then turning off this option should continue to work with unreadable names.

 ## Compressor options